hongseok-yang/probprog17/README.md

 ## 1. Important Announcements

+#### [December 19 2017] Final exam scoring is completed.

+The TA uploaded Final exam scores on the KLMS.
+If you have any questions about your homework and final exam scores, please visit room 3420 at 2:00~3:00 pm on Tuesday and Wednesday.

 #### [December 7 2017] Final exam schedule.

 We follow the schedule arranged by the university.
 Our exam will happen at